UCSF-CBI/c4/docs/scheduler/job-summary.md

 slurmstepd: error: *** JOB 1034 ON c4-n1 CANCELLED AT 2020-12-18T15:51:53 DUE TO TIME LIMIT
 ```

-You would see a similar error for other reosurces.
+You would see a similar error for other resources.
 For memory:

 ```sh
 slurmstepd: error: Detected 1 oom-kill event(s) in step 1007.batch cgroup.
 Some of your processes may have been killed by the cgroup out-of-memory handler.